EdelCorbett/CREATE-DREAMS/README.md

 * The footer is fixed to the bottom of the page.
 * It contains links to the company's Facebook, Instagram, Twitter and tiktok pages.
 * The links change colour when hovering over them.
+* Font awesome was used to create icons
 ![Footer](documentation/footer-image.png)

 # Home Page